kevindigo/quests-of-zeus/README.md

 ## How to Play

-Oracle of Delphi is a pick-up-and-deliver board game set in Greek mythology.
+Quests of Zeus is a pick-up-and-deliver board game set in the era of Greek mythology.
 Players sail their ships around the Greek islands to complete quests and gain favor with the gods.